Icefloqx/Multimodal-Agent-Project/README.md

 # Multimodal AI Agent

 ## Overview
-his project is a multimodal AI agent powered by Groq LLM and a Gradio web interface.
+This project is a multimodal AI agent powered by Groq LLM and a Gradio web interface.
 The agent can take both text questions and image uploads as input, then provide an answer by combining:

 Image understanding (via Groq LLM prompt)